lucee/lucee-docs/docs/04.guides/06.extensions/03.extension-cfc-matrix/page.md

 Method | Description
 ------------ | -------------
-init(string: type, string: name, string: value, boolean: selected, string: label, string: decription): ExtensionItem | Initalizes the ExtensionOption CFC.
+init(string: type, string: name, string: value, boolean: selected, string: label, string: description): ExtensionItem | Initializes the ExtensionOption CFC.
 Is called on creation. getValue(): string | Returns the value of the item getSelected(): boolean | Returns whether the item is selected or not. getLabel(): string | Returns the label of the item